FAQs

 I did not major in political science/international relations.
 Does this affect my chances of being admitted?

-SSP accepts students from a wide variety of academic backgrounds, including the social sciences, the humanities, and the hard sciences.
-Generally speaking, how a candidate has performed academically in the past is of greater importance than their major.
-However, for students who majored in subjects with a limited relationship to security studies (theater, biology, etc.), being able to show some background related to security studies, either through coursework or professional experience, may be an asset.
+SSP accepts students from a wide variety of academic backgrounds, including the social sciences, the humanities, business, engineering, and the natural and applied sciences.
+Generally speaking, how a candidate has performed academically in the past is of greater importance than their major(s).
+For students who majored in subjects with a limited relationship to security studies, being able to show some background related to security studies, either through coursework or professional experience, is highly encouraged.